heckelson/i3-and-kde-plasma/README.md

 bindsym XF86AudioMicMute exec --no-startup-id qdbus org.kde.kglobalaccel /component/kmix invokeShortcut "mic_mute"
 ```

+---

+## What next?

+Here are a couple of advanced things that may be nice to do for a "prettier" desktop.

 ### Setting the Background (optional)

-*(Note: This section is outdated.
-The "Andromeda" packages are no longer in the Manjaro repositories.)*
+> NOTE: This section is outdated.
+The "Andromeda" packages are no longer in the Manjaro repositories.
+However, I am leaving it in because the principle stays the same, regardless where you save your images.

 By default, i3 doesn't set a background and it requires a third party program to do that.
 I am using the default background provided by the Plasma theme "Andromeda" and a program called `feh` to set the background.

 I installed these following packages for the background and theme:

 ```$ sudo pacman -S andromeda-wallpaper plasma5-themes-andromeda sddm-andromeda-theme andromeda-icon-theme```

-*(again, Andromeda is no longer available in Manjaro's repos as far as I know).*

 and enabled the theming in the Plasma settings.